 I am so grateful to have had this dream come true.
 I want to thank my amazing husband for surprising me with a flight to Iceland (a belated 30 wedding anniversary gift).
 I also want to thank our gracious hosts at Guesthouse Geldingaholt for treating us like family, feeding us like kings, and making our stay in Iceland unforgettable.
 We travel to see the sights but more importantly we travel to meet the people who live in the places we dream of visiting.
 Thank you Sigga and Gummi.

-There is a very sad ending this happy story, which I am now, after a year, strong enough to share.
+There is a very sad ending this happy story.
 My beloved husband, Professor of Physics at the University of New Hampshire, Karsten Pohl, died suddenly and unexpectedly on October 13, 2021, two months after our celebratory visit to Iceland.

 Please CLICK HERE to read more about his beautiful life and to donate to the Dr. Karsten Pohl Scholarship Fund at the University of New Hampshire.